galaxyproject/galaxy-hub/src/support/loading-data/index.md

 *   **Is the problem the dataset format or the assigned datatype?** Can this be corrected by editing the datatype or converting formats?
 See [Learn/Managing Datasets](/src/learn/managing-datasets/index.md) for help or watch the screencast above for a how-to example.
 *   **Problems in the first step working with your loaded data?** It may not have _uploaded_ completely.
 If you used an FTP client, the transfer message will indicate if a load was successful or not and can often restart interrupted loads.
 This makes FTP a great choice for slower connections, even when loading small files.

+### GenomeSpace Importer/Exporter

+Create your GenomeSpace OpenID token at the Galaxy server you are working at.
+Not all public Galaxy servers will have this option enabled, but it is available at **Galaxy Main** [https://usegalaxy.org](https://usegalaxy.org).

+_Note:_ GS OpenID tokens can become stale over time.
+If your account is not connecting properly when using these tools in Galaxy, resetting the token is the first thing to try when troubleshooting.

+Steps:
+*   Open a browser window at http://www.genomespace.org/, log into your account, and leave that window open
+*   Log into your Galaxy Account and go to _User > Preferences > 	Manage OpenIDs_
+*   Delete the existing GS OpenID and create a new one, or just create a new one if you don't have one already